Bill Lazor: Cincinnati Bengals

 On January 18, 2016, Lazor was named quarterback coach for the Cincinnati Bengals, replacing recently promoted Ken Zampese.

 On September 15, 2017, Lazor was named the Bengals offensive coordinator, taking the place of the recently fired Zampese.
 Lazor was promoted to full time offensive coordinator for the Bengals on January 3, 2018.

 On January 11, 2019, Lazor was fired by the Bengals.

 Chicago Bears

 On January 16, 2020, Lazor was hired by the Chicago Bears as their offensive coordinator, replacing Mark Helfrich.

 On November 13, 2020, head coach Matt Nagy relinquished play-calling duties to Lazor.
 The Bears offense noticeably improved, increasing from scoring an average of 19 points per game in the first 9 weeks of the season, compared to the 27 points per game in the latter 5 weeks where Lazor was in charge.

-On April 2, 2021, head coach Matt Nagy announced during a press conference that he would resume calling plays in the 2021 season.

-During the post game press conference after the week 4 win at home against the Detroit Lions, head coach Matt Nagy announced that he allowed Bill Lazor to act as the play caller following a highly criticized 26–6 loss on the road against the Cleveland Browns in week 3, In the same press conference, Nagy did not explicitly say that Lazor would continue calling plays alone going forward, rather Nagy continued to be vague regarding the future of the play calling.
+Although Nagy resumed calling plays in 2021, Lazor reassumed the responsibility again by Week 4.

-He was let go by the Bears after the 2021 season.
+Lazor was let go by the Bears after the 2021 season.